All Episodes

 It was said about the Russian people when they had freedom.

-They had to they had to relearn providing for themselves.
+They had to relearn providing for themselves.

 They had been conditioned like any living organism.

-You've heard about these stories that uh tour groups go out on the ocean and you watch dolphins or whatever being fed.
+You've heard about these stories that tour groups go out on the ocean and you watch dolphins or whatever being fed.

-And it doesn't take long, the dolphins will stop trying to feed themselves and just wait for the American shipping boat to arrive.
+They just wait for the American shipping boat to arrive.

 Well, human beings are no different.